MichaelRFairhurst/DartNAD0/README.md

 ## Performance considerations

-The most important consideration is branching factor.
-If your game has a very high branching factor, consider MCTS instead.
+The most important consideration is branching factor, especially if you use the expectiminimax engine instead of the MCTS engine.

 In general, ensure that all branches of your game are actually unique.
 For example, if a player rolls two six sided dice on their turn in your game, are